ClimateImpactLab/dscim-facts-epa/README.md

 ```

 ## Run process overview
-The general run process, ignoring environment setup, is summarized here.
+The general run process for use-case 2, ignoring environment setup, is summarized here.
 Detailed instructions for each step are provided later in the README.

 1. Format user GMST and OHC files manually as specified earlier
 2. Place formatted GMST/OHC files into `dscim-facts-epa/scripts/input/climate`